CamillaPei/cse15l-lab-reports/labreport4.md

 Keys pressed: 'git <space> add <space> ListExamples.java <enter>`, `git <space> commit <space> -m <space> "Debug <space> ListExamples.java" <enter>`, `git <space> push <enter>`

-I used `git add` to stage the changes I made to `ListExamples.java`, then I used `git commit -m` to commit and specify a commit message inline.
+I used `git add` to stage the changes I made to `ListExamples.java`, then I used `git commit -m` to commit and specify a commit message.
 In this case, the message is `"Debug Listexamples.java"`.
 Lastly, I used `git push` to push to upload local repository content to a remote repository.